-All waiver participants will have the opportunity to: (1) exercise employer authority to recruit, hire, supervise and discharge qualified PDWs who provide PDCS and (2) exercise budget authority to purchase allowable and approved individual-directed goods and services using a PDS budget.
-Financial Management Services (FMS) and Support Broker services will be provided as administrative activities by a single, District-wide Vendor Fiscal/Employer Agent (VF/EA) FMS-Support Broker entity selected through a request for proposal (RFP) process.
+All waiver participants have the opportunity to exercise employer authority to recruit, hire, supervise, and discharge qualified participant-directed workers (PDWs) who provide participant-directed community support (PDCS).
+Financial Management Services (FMS) and Support Broker services are provided as administrative activities by a single, District-wide Vendor Fiscal/Employer Agent (VF/EA) FMS-Support Broker entity selected through a request for proposal (RFP) process.

-Waiver participants who choose to enroll in the Services My Way program and self-direct their PDCS and individualdirected goods and services will have access to other traditional services available under the EPD waiver.
+Waiver participants who choose to enroll in the Services My Way program and self-direct their PDCS have access to all other EPD Waiver services except provider-managed Personal Care Aide (PCA) services.
+Provider-managed PCA services are considered duplicative of the PDCS services available under the Services My Way program, with the only difference being the service delivery method.
 Thus, waiver participants may elect to receive either traditional HCBS or participant-directed HCBS or a combination of both.
 Duplication of services will not occur.